Rotimi Fani-Kayode

-Oluwarotimi Adebiyi Wahab Fani-Kayode (20 April 1955 – 21 December 1989) was a Nigerian-born photographer, who moved to England at the age of 12 to escape the Nigerian Civil War.
-The main body of his work was created between 1982 and 1989.
-He explored the tensions created by sexuality, race and culture through stylised portraits and compositions.
+Rotimi Fani-Kayode (20 April 1955 – 21 December 1989), born Oluwarotimi Adebiyi Wahab Fani-Kayode, was a Nigerian photographer who at the age of 11 moved with his family to England, fleeing from the Biafran War.
+A seminal figure in British contemporary art, Fani-Kayode explored the tensions created by sexuality, race and culture through stylised portraits and compositions.
+He created the bulk of his work between 1982 and 1989, the year he died from AIDS-related complications.

-Biography
+Early life and education

+Rotimi Fani-Kayode was born in Lagos, Nigeria, on 20 April 1955.
+His father, Chief Babaremilekun Adetokunboh Fani-Kayode (1921–1995), was a politician and chieftain of Ifẹ, an ancestral Yoruba city.
+His mother was Chief (Mrs.) Adia Adunni Fani-Kayode (nee Sa'id) (1931–2001).
+Rotimi had four siblings, including Femi Fani-Kayode, his younger brother.

-Rotimi Fani-Kayode was born in Lagos, Nigeria, in April 1955, as the second child of a prominent Yoruba family (Chief Babaremilekun Adetokunboh Fani-Kayode and Chief Mrs. Adia Adunni Fani-Kayode) that moved to Brighton, England, in 1966, after the military coup and the ensuing civil war.
-Rotimi went to a number of British private schools for his secondary education, including Brighton College, Seabright College, and Millfield, then moved to the USA in 1976.
-He read Fine Arts and Economics at Georgetown University, Washington, DC, for his BA, continued on for his MFA in Fine Arts & Photography at the Pratt Institute, New York City.
-While in New York, he became friendly with Robert Mapplethorpe, who he has claimed as an influence on his work.
+The Fani-Kayode family moved to Brighton, England, in 1966, after the military coup and the ensuing civil war in Nigeria.
+Rotimi went to a number of British private schools for his secondary education, including Brighton College, Seabright College, and Millfield, and then moved to the United States in 1976.

-Fani-Kayode returned to the UK in 1983 where he became a member of the Brixton Artists Collective, exhibiting initially in some of the group shows held at the Brixton Art Gallery before going on to show at various other exhibition spaces in London.
-He died in hospital of a heart attack while recovering from an AIDS-related illness on 21 December 1989.
-At the time of his death, he was living in Brixton, London, with his life partner and collaborator Alex Hirst.
+He earned his BA degree in Fine Arts and Economics from Georgetown University, Washington, D.C., in 1980, and his MFA degree in Fine Arts and Photography at the Pratt Institute in 1983.
+While studying at Pratt, Fani-Kayode became friendly with Robert Mapplethorpe, who he claimed had an influence on his work.